EnMasseProject/enmasse/documentation/getting-started/enmasse-on-aws.md

     curl -L https://github.com/EnMasseProject/enmasse/releases/download/0.9.0/enmasse-deploy.sh -o enmasse-deploy.sh
     bash enmasse-deploy.sh -c https://openshift.<yourdomain>:8443 -p enmasse -t https://github.com/EnMasseProject/enmasse/releases/download/0.9.0/enmasse-template.yaml -u <myuser> -k server-key.pem -s server-cert.pem -p enmasse

 Now you have EnMasse deployed and ready to use.
-The messaging endpoint will be messaging-enmasse.<yourdomain> for AMQP, mqtt-enmasse.<yourdomain> for MQTT, and the console will be available at console-enmasse.<yourdomain>, where you can create and delete addresses and monitor your system.
+The endpoints will be:

+    * AMQP: `messaging-enmasse.<yourdomain>`
+    * MQTT: `mqtt-enmasse.<yourdomain>`
+    * Console: `console-enmasse.<yourdomain>`

+The console can be used for creating and deleting addresses.
+You should be able to use any AMQP or MQTT client that supports TLS to send and receive messages.
 Have a look at [Apache Qpid](http://qpid.apache.org/) for AMQP client libraries.

 ## (Optional) Setting up metrics